Srinidhi-15/Frontend-Project/README.md

 Requirements
 - Web browser to view the CV.
-- Git to clone the repository (optional).
+- Git to clone the repository.

 How to Run the Project
 1. Clone the repository: